onigirimx/onigirimx/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on the creation and maintenance of a TMS (Transportation Management System) that allows companies to manage the delivery of their products along the supply chain.
+- 🔭 I’m currently working on the creation of a service that will allow the enterprises to have an efficient manage of all the providers' pending payments.
 - 🌱 I’m currently learning React and NestJS.
 Also I'm learning Python with parallel projects
 - 📫 How to reach me: ...
 - ⚡ Fun fact: I'm not an onigiri 🍙